chand-na/ECommerce-Sales-Trend-Analysis/README.md

 1. Load the provided SQL script into your MySQL interface (e.g., Workbench).
 2. Run queries step-by-step to observe transformations and generate result tables.
 3. Export results as CSV or copy them directly into the Word report.
-4. Use the Word report for insights and submission.
+4. Use the PDF report for insights and submission.

 ## 🧹 Notes on Data Cleaning